codereversing/ted_api/README.md

 RIP:7FFF702ADF78 Return Address:0 Frame Pointer:0 Stack Pointer:12748FFDB0 Param 1:0 Param 2:0 Param 3:0 Param 4:0 RtlUserThreadStart
 ```

 To show some of the power of the TED API, I have developed a client application that will log all [CALL](https://www.felixcloutier.com/x86/call) instructions that a target application executes.
-I then used this application against [Portal 2](https://store.steampowered.com/app/620/Portal_2/), attaching to *client.dll* with the goal of finding the code that is executed when a player shoots their portal gun.
+I then used this application against [Portal 2](https://store.steampowered.com/app/620/Portal_2/), attaching to *client.dll*, with the goal of finding the code that is executed when a player shoots their portal gun.

 ![](https://www.codereversing.com/wp-content/uploads/2022/10/image-1-1024x566.png)